Lioncourt19/EamonConverter/README.md

 * Whitespace is collapsed in Room, Artifact, Effect, and Monster descriptions.
 * Artifact names are converted to lowercase. (e.g. "bag of gold coins")
 * Monster names are converted to capitalized case. (e.g. "Brave Sir Robin")
+* Dungeon title is converted to capitalized case.

 ## ToDo

-* Implement full JSON archive
 * Test support for 10 direction-based Eamon adventures
 * Implement detection of Eamon version
 * Implement support for Eamon V7